everpress-co/mailster/readme.txt

 = Version 2.4.19 =

 * fixed: Option bar is fixed after a certain scroll threshold again.
+* fixed: decimals in the height or width field of the editbar for the selected image in the editor prevents submitting the form on Firefox.
 * improved: test mails are now sent to the current user

 = Version 2.4.18 =